root-project/web/install/build_from_source.md

 to allow to compile ROOT with C++17 while CUDA code with C++14 when using CUDA 9 or 10.
 In addition to these options, the relevant ROOT build options to enable are `-Dcuda=ON -Dcudnn=ON -Dtmva-gpu=ON`.

-## Built-in dependencies and external dependencies

-> TODO: explain how built-in work, which libraries are available as built-in (or how to find out), what the behavior is, mention fail-on-missing, etc.

 ## System-wide installation

 There are two main methods of installing ROOT from source: _location independent_ and _fixed location_.
 The former is